Founder / Director of Time to Listen

 Michaela is interested in person centred and gestalt techniques always aiming to work in the present moment and attend to the felt sense.
 She believes when we attend to this part of ourselves and have the courage to be seen, we can grow and heal.

-Lynette's background for the last 10 years has been in Local Authority Foster Care and the last 5 years supporting a young person with Cerebral Palsy.
 She is committed to training and courses attended include: Domestic Violence and Children's Needs, Attachment, Mental Health and Substance Misuse, Substance Misuse and the Impact on Children, Working with children who have been sexually abused and Therapeutic Crisis Intervention (Families).
+She recently completed Level 1 Dyadic Developmental Psychotherapy Training and looks to complete Level 2 in the New Year.

-She started Counselling training to supplement her fostering and witnessed the impact it had on her relationships with the children she cared for.
-She and her family have shared their home with in excess of 18 children with various lengths of stay from 1 night to 5 1/2 years.
-Experiences of children going home to birth family, supporting children going onto adoption, gaining 'permanence' and having adopted herself, all inform her counselling practice and helps her support parents therapeutically here at Time to Listen.
+She started Counselling Level 1 and 2 Skills with a local college to supplement her fostering training and experienced the impact it had on her relationships with the children she cared for.
+She and her family have shared their home with in excess of 18 children with various lengths of stay from 1 night to 6 1/2 years.
+Experiences of children going home to birth family, supporting children going onto adoption, gaining 'permanence' and having adopted herself make her an experiential practitioner here at Time to Listen.

 Contact: 07702 890591

-Ellen Jones is in her final year of studying a Postgraduate Diploma in Counselling at York St John University.
-She is an Integrative Counsellor who creates a calm and reflective safe space for clients to share their experiences.
-Her gentle and compassionate manner evokes a welcoming and accepting environment for clients to feel fully heard.
-Ellen believes fundamentally in the strength of the relationship between client and counsellor and the path to recovery this can lead to.
+I am an integrative counsellor, incorporating person centred, existential and gestalt elements into my work with clients.
+I create a calm and reflective space for clients to share their experiences.
+My gentle and compassionate manner evokes a welcoming and accepting environment for clients to feel fully heard.
+I believe fundamentally in the strength of the relationship between client and counsellor and the path to recovery this can lead to.

 Certificate to Practice